What is pole fitness, and where did it come from?

 Our studio is located on Delaware Ave in the Town of Tonawanda.
 The studio’s main entrance is parallel to Delaware Ave, a few doors down from Art of Glass and Allstate.
 There is plenty of on-site parking, but please enter through the studio’s front entrance.
 All other doors into the studio will be locked.

-Do you have a changing room or bathroom?
+Do you have a changing room?

 Do you have spin poles?

 Yes.
 Our studio has 45 mm chrome and stainless steel X-Pole dancing poles that can be locked (static) or set to spin.

 Who can participate in pole classes?

 At Electric Daisy Fitness, you must be 18 years of age or older to participate in group classes and private appointments.
 Pole dancing is for all bodies, however.
 As it is a physical activity, always listen to your body to ensure that the activities are not harmful to any injuries or medical conditions, past and/or present.
 When in doubt, please talk to a medical professional before starting this or any fitness routine.
 We encourage all students to let us know how we can best support you during your visit within our scope of practice.

 Do I need to be fit or have previous dance experience to start pole classes?